 “I learned how to drive my dad’s John Deere when I was about your age,” Joe told the kids, attempting to transport them back into the 1950s.
 DJ nodded.
 Clearly, he’d heard this story before.

 Inside, the Tour Barn was Old MacDonald meets The Jetsons.
 After admiring a Jersey calf with almond-shaped eyes and lashes so long and thick you could paint with them, we met the Lely Astronaut robot that helps milk the cows.
-The farm has been in the Chaney family since 1888, but has evolved with each new generation.
+The farm has been in the Chaney family since 1888, but has evolved with each new generation, now processing its own milk for retail.

 “I don’t know if Grandpa should drive us back into Bowling Green,” Sue pointed out while we ate our ice cream cones.
 A whiff of Joe’s Bourbon Crunch hinted at Maker’s Mark.